-The Huygens probe measures 2.7 metres across and is built like a shellfish: a hard shell to protect a delicate interior from extreme temperatures experienced during the descent through the atmosphere.
+The Huygens probe measured 2.7 metres across and was built like a shellfish: a hard shell to protect a delicate interior from extreme temperatures experienced during the descent through the atmosphere.

-It consists of two parts: the Entry Assembly Module and the Descent Module.
+It consisted of two parts: the Entry Assembly Module and the Descent Module.

-The Entry Assembly Module carries the equipment to control Huygens after the separation from Cassini, and has a shield that will act as a brake and as thermal protection.
+The Entry Assembly Module carried the equipment to control Huygens after the separation from Cassini, and had a shield that acted as a brake and as thermal protection.

 The Descent Module contains the scientific instruments.
 The probe will use three different parachutes in sequence during the descent.